davidc6/events-management/README.md

 - POST request body validation
 - Update `any` types to strict types

-# What can be done different
+# What can be improved

-- API
-  - Use Nest.js for API
-  - Redis to cache data in memory
-  - Potentially could add a queue (RabbitMQ etc) to improve reliability of the application should one of the components go down (out of service)
-  - API client specifically for the local API

-- Docker
+- Docker / docker composer
   - Create a workspace, so that one can log in into it and start / stop services independently